-I’ve always wanted to see Egypt, if not for anything else but to see the Pyramids of Giza (the only ancient world wonder in Africa).
-Also my Jurisprudence Professor always talked about the Ancient Civilization of Egypt and how Civilization started in Egypt and this left me intrigued.
+I’ve always wanted to see Egypt, if not for anything else but to see the Pyramids of Giza (the only ancient world wonder in the World).
+Also, my Jurisprudence Professor always talked about the Ancient Civilization of Egypt and how Civilization started in Egypt and this left me intrigued.

-My interest was further sparkled by the movies Gods of Egypt and X-men the apocalypse, although I would later find out that the movies were a deceit and the pyramids looked nothing like I saw in them.
+My interest was further sparkled by the movies Gods of Egypt and X-men the apocalypse, although I would later find out that the movies were a deceit and the Pyramids of giza looked nothing like what I saw.
 Egypt was still a nice place, good people, a bit of hassles but a great experience and if I ever get the opportunity, I’d definitely be going back.

-We paid 80 L.E (Egyptian Pound Each) entry fee, 100 L.E for the horse cart which can be as much as 150 L.E depending on your bargaining power, which we took quite a distance from the pyramids and 40 L.E for a 30 minutes camel ride.
+We paid 80 L.E (Egyptian Pound Each) entry fee, 100 L.E for the horse cart which can be as much as 150 L.E depending on your bargaining power, which we took quite a distance from the pyramids.
+I also paid 40 L.E for a 30 minutes camel ride.

-I saw 6 different Pyramids and it is estimated that the Great Pyramid alone is made up of more than 2.5 million individual stones, each weighing in excess 2727 kg.
-Those stones were individually crafted to fit into the overall structure, and help make it one of the most impressive construction projects ever undertaken.
+I saw 6 different Pyramids and it is estimated that the Great Pyramid of Giza alone is made up of more than 2.5 million individual stones, each weighing in excess 2727 kg.
+These stones were individually crafted to fit into the overall structure, and help make it one of the most impressive construction projects ever undertaken.

 There are a lot people trying to sell you things on the pyramid grounds and earnestly waiting for tips.
 I did not find them annoying as most people do, I mostly smiled and said Shukran (Arabic word for Thank you) but if you are ever going to buy anything, ensure you haggle well .

-Plus I doubt there is anything wrong in giving Tips but the way and manner of approach matters and I did give a little boy who offered to take pictures of me.
-My favorite being this picture illusion of my hand being kissed by the Sphinx an incredible creature with Lion Body and a human head.
+Plus I doubt there is anything wrong in giving tips however, the way and manner of approach matters and I did give a little boy who offered to take pictures of me, my favorite being this picture illusion of my hand being kissed by the Sphinx an incredible creature with Lion Body and a human head.

 The Pyramid of Giza is the cornerstone of tourism in Egypt and a lot could be done to the surrounding which was a bit filthy and smelt of Animal Dung asides which the trip was totally worth it.